dwyl/hapi-error/README.md

 ![localhost-500-error](https://cloud.githubusercontent.com/assets/194400/14770517/98a4b6d6-0a6b-11e6-8448-4b66e3df9a9a.png)

+Our objective is to *re-purpose* the `Boom` errors and instead displaya human-friendly error *page*.

+## *How*?

-But it does have a *useful* error object we can use.
+When there is an error in the request/response cycle, the Hapi `request` Object has *useful* error object we can use.

+Try logging the `request.response` in one of your Hapi route handlers:

 ```js
 console.log(request.response);